larasnipp/send-btc/README.md

 `amount` is in bitcoin.
 `fiat` is the ISO currency code of the preferred native conversion.
+Currently, this must be one of "CNY", "RUB", "EUR", or "USD".

 The user is given the option to modify `label`, `amount`, and `fiat` (which is superfluous to the transaction anyway) and then